goldmann/goldmann.pl/blog/2013-09-25-docker-and-fedora.md

 For the last couple of days I have been playing with [Docker](https://www.docker.io/).
 Docker is a project that helps you create images and run containers.
-This sounds lime virtualization, but it isn't.
+This sounds like virtualization, but it isn't.
 It uses [Linux Containers](http://lxc.sourceforge.net/) (LXC) under the hood to do all the magic.
 What kind of magic?
 Read on.